The world is filled with all kinds of unimaginable natural and artificial things to admire. Some are historical and others are modern.

 The Subway presents a non-technical hike in remote beautiful scenery.
 The journey takes a full day on a 6.5 mile trail.

 This mountain is unique from most; it is flat at the top and it stretches 31 square kilometers.
 It is bounded by cliffs on all sides rising 400 meters.
 Backpacking to the top of Roraima and spending the night there will be a lifetime experience.

 Here comes the lowest elevation on earth; the surface is 429 meters below sea level.
 Jump into the Sea and enjoy floating effortlessly.
 Don’t leave without applying the mud at the shore on your body for medicinal and therapeutic value.

 Las Vegas – Nevada, United States

 This city is so rich in all you can indulge in.
-It boats world-class hotels and casinos, restaurants, top-notch wines and spirits, shopping malls, swimming pools, entertainment joints, bars, nightlife, the list is endless.
+It boasts world-class hotels and casinos, restaurants, top-notch wines and spirits, shopping malls, swimming pools, entertainment joints, bars, nightlife, the list is endless.